peterlamar/engineering-leader/README.md

 ## How to evaluate performance?

 Software Engineer performance is difficult to measure objectively.
+The number one evaluation is hitting goals, which for software engineering usually includes shipping on time.
+Beyond this as with most industries one can use a combination of quality and throughput.

 ### Teams